saralein/java-server/UsingTheServer.md

 ## Using the Server

 Usage of the server requires some setup within your application.

-Begin by creating an instance of the Application (see [API](#api) below for `Logger` information): `Application(Logger logger)`.
-From here, you can being configuring your server.
+Begin by creating an instance of the `Application` using the `Application.Builder`, which includes the following methods:

-### `.addStatic(Path root)`

-`addStatic` sets up built-in middleware for serving static files.
-The `root` parameter specifics the root directory from which static resources will be served.
-If a resource matching the requested resource is not found in the root directory, the request passes to the router to check for matching routes before returning a 404.

-Static middleware will not be included if `addStatic` is not set.

 ### `.router(Routes routes)`